meltano/meltano/docs/src/docs/getting-started.md

 1. Find out whether the extractor supports entity selection, and if so, what entities and attributes are available, using [`meltano select --list --all`](/docs/command-line-interface.html#select):

     ```bash
-    meltano select --list --all <plugin>
+    meltano select <plugin> --list --all

     # For example:
-    meltano select --list --all tap-covid-19
+    meltano select tap-gitlab --list --all
     ```

     If this command fails with an error, this usually means that the Singer tap does not support [catalog discovery mode](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md#discovery-mode), and will always extract all supported entities and attributes.